firavoyage/blogging/readme.md

 - ideas
   - `projects` worthwhile endeavours
   - `quotes` collection of the surfer
-  - `wisdom` reference to the mind flow
   - `mistral` walk in the light with le chat
-  - `prompts` unfold the panoply of words
-  - `comments` what i have heard as a student
-  - `fin` words at the end of the day
-- self
+- albums
   - `river` the polished stones
   - `weekly` works and wonders
   - `ubuntu` digital home decor
   - `blackboard` wax and wane
+  - `comments` what i have heard as a student
+  - `wisdom` reference to the mind flow
+  - `fin` words at the end of the day

 ## gamut